bbouffaut/Skails-Map-Viewer-App/PRIVACY.md

 **We would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following:**

-######In case you sent us an email, or you posted issues on our [Github Site](https://github.com/bbouffaut/Skails-Map-Viewer-App/blob/main/PRIVACY.md):
+###### In case you sent us an email, or you posted issues on our [Github Site](https://github.com/bbouffaut/Skails-Map-Viewer-App/blob/main/PRIVACY.md):
-\- The right to access — You have the right to request us for copies of your data
+* The right to access — You have the right to request us for copies of your data
-\- The right to rectification — You have the right to request that we correct any information you believe is inaccurate.
+* The right to rectification — You have the right to request that we correct any information you believe is inaccurate.
 You also have the right to request us to complete information you believe is incomplete
-\- The right to erasure — You have the right to request that we erase your personal data
+* The right to erasure — You have the right to request that we erase your personal data
-\- The right to data portability — You have the right to request that we transfer the data that we have collected to another organization, or directly to you
+* The right to data portability — You have the right to request that we transfer the data that we have collected to another organization, or directly to you

-######In case you simply use the Mobile Application
+###### In case you simply use the Mobile Application
 All data are purely anonimized.
 We don't have any mean to identify you based on any personal information.
 Thus we can't read, update, erase any information from [Mixpanel](https://mixpanel.com) system.